sapporo-wes/sapporo-service/README.md

 pytest
 ```

-## Adding New Workflow Engines to Sapporo Service
+## Adding New Workflow Engines to the Sapporo-service

 The sapporo-service calls each workflow engine through the [`run.sh`](./sapporo/run.sh) script.
 Therefore, by editing `run.sh`, you can easily add new workflow engines or modify the behavior of existing ones.
 For an example of adding a new workflow engine, refer to the pull request that includes the addition of the `Streamflow` workflow engine: <https://github.com/sapporo-wes/sapporo-service/pull/29>